 The OCTC adopted the updated Congestion Management Process on June 18, 2019.
 Please see below for the Congestion Management Process for the Mid-Hudson Valley TMA and the attached OCTC Resolution #2019-08.

-As part of the CMP, in early 2020 staff from the three MPOs completed a TMA-Wide Macro-Level Analysis —a screening of the Mid-Hudson region to locate congested and unreliable roadway segments—and a Multi-Modal Accessibility Analysis.
+As part of the CMP, in early 2020 staff from the three MPOs completed a TMA-Wide Macro-Level Analysis (PDF) —a screening of the Mid-Hudson region to locate congested and unreliable roadway segments—and a Multi-Modal Accessibility Analysis.